Dracnea/ChimeraCluster/MPI_Installation.md

 `sudo apt-get upgrade` <br />
 `sudo reboot` <br />

-Ensure that you have Make installed.
+Ensure that you have Make and nmap installed.

 `sudo apt-get install make` <br />
+`sudo apt-get install nmap` <br />

 Ensure that gcc, g++ and gfortran are all installed for C, C++ and Fortran compiler support.
 Most systems should at least initially have gcc.